 2. What to Do Before the Employee Begins Work

-- Create the beginnings of a performance appraisal Managing the Probationary Period Guide (DOC)
+- Become familiar with the Managing the Probationary Period Guide (DOC)

-- Create an employee file for the new hire.
-See Employee Files for more information.
+- Create an employee personnel file for the new hire.
+See Manager Desk File for more information.

-3. What to Do On or Before the Employee's First Day of Work
+3. What to Do On the Employee's First Day of Work

 - Remember to keep all of your notes and materials from the entire recruiting effort for three years, and refer to the Records and Information Management Services website for information about records retention.